iifl-logo

 The threats confronting the business have been discussed in Section D of this report.

-C. Segment-wise or Product-wise Performance
+C. Segment-wise or Product-wise

-Details on segment-wise performance have been discussed in Section F of this report.
+Details on segment-wise performance have been discussed in Section F of this report. to grow in new areas and client

-D. Risks and Concerns (1) Business Risks
+D. Risks and Concerns

 (2) Operational Risk

-The Company has robust checks in place to ensure accuracy in sourcing, processing and delivering quality information and has been investing in upgrading technology and related infrastructure to automate process and minimise manual intervention.
+The Company has robust checks in place to ensure accuracy in sourcing, processing and delivering quality information and has been investing in upgrading technology and related infrastructure to automate processes and minimise manual intervention.

 (3) Policy Risk

-Material changes in the regulations that govern us or our businesses could affect the results of our operations.
-Most of your Companys revenues come from rating services, which are influenced by regulatory requirements.
+Material changes in the regulations that govern us, or our businesses could affect the results of our operations.
+Most of your Company?s revenues come from rating services, which are influenced by regulatory requirements.
 SEBI has enhanced disclosure and monitoring requirements for credit rating agencies with an objective of bringing in more transparency in the capital market.
+The Risk Management and Market Data services rely on adopting their products to meet the changing regulatory norms.

 (4) Client Concentration

-The Company has put in place a strategy which aims to reduce the dependence on a single client and focus more on diversification of revenue streams.
+The Company has put in place a strategy which aims to reduce the dependence on a single client and focus more on the diversification of revenue streams.
 The strategy and related plan for reducing client concentration are periodically evaluated by the management.

 (5) Investment Risk

 Your Company has made, and may continue to make, investments in mutual funds, corporate deposits, and other marketable securities, the returns on which would be impacted by changes in interest rates and volatility in the financial markets.
+It has a well-defined investment policy with specific guidelines on investments which is duly approved by the Board.
+All investments are periodically reviewed and assessed for compliance with policy and market risks.

 (6) Information and Cyber Security Risk

-Your Companys ability to conduct business may be adversely impacted on account of cyber incidents resulting in financial loss, disruption or damage to the reputation of an organisation.
+Your Company?s ability to conduct business may be adversely impacted on account of cyber incidents resulting in financial loss, disruption or damage to the reputation of an organisation.
 Lack of information security controls, both with respect to process and technology, may lead to a breach of confidential data, data privacy and in turn cause loss in business.
+ICRA has a well-designed Information Security Management System (ISMS) with various policies, procedures and guidelines in place to set the security controls.
+The Company has invested in various security tools and infrastructure to strengthen monitoring.
+Employee training and awareness sessions are conducted to remain vigilant against cyber incidents.

 (7) Regulatory Risk

 Your Company complies with all the applicable laws, rules and regulations, and makes business decisions based on comprehensive advice, provided both by its internal counsels and by acknowledged external counsels.
-A complex and dynamically-evolving regulatory environment may expose the Company to regulatory risk.
+A complex and dynamically evolving regulatory environment may expose the Company to regulatory risk.

 Your Company has put in place a compliance framework and tool to proactively monitor regulatory requirements.
-Periodic reviews are undertaken by compliance team to assess effectiveness of the compliance framework.
+Periodic reviews are undertaken by the compliance team to assess effectiveness of the compliance framework.
+The compliance team provides periodic training to users to ensure adherence to policies, the Code of Conduct, and applicable laws.
+After the training, all employees are mandatorily required to undergo compliance assessment.

 (8) Talent Risk